AuroraAmissa/LuminousTheDream/README.md

 *Luminous: the Dream* is a [Chronicles of Darkness](http://theonyxpath.com/category/worlds/chroniclesofdarkness/) fanwork inspired by both *Princess: the Hopeful* and *Changeling: the Dreaming*.
 It's about magical girls.
 It's fun, and still very much in progress.

+A rendered copy of the current version of Luminous may be found on [my website](https://lymia.moe/jenkins/job/LuminousTheDream/).

 Rendering
 ---------